 I joined the Consumer Business Group to develop AI algorithm prototypes for cell phone cameras.
 In the field of computer vision, I pre-researched algorithms for artificial intelligence applications, replicating and improving algorithms proposed in published papers.
 During this period, I completed the quantification of a deep learning based real-time HDR algorithm running on DSP.

 Ruijun Gao, Qing Guo, Felix Juefei-Xu, Hongkai Yu, Huazhu Fu, Wei Feng, Yang Liu, and Song Wang.
 Can You Spot the Chameleon?
 Adversarially Camouflaging Images from Co-Salient Object Detection.
-In IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR), 2022. arXiv GitHub
+In Proceedings of IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR), pp. 2150-2159, 2022.
+CVF Open Access arXiv GitHub

 In this paper, we identify a novel task: adversarial co-saliency attack.
 Our method, without any information on the state-of-the-art CoSOD methods, leads to significant performance degradation on various co-saliency detection datasets and makes the co-salient objects undetectable.
 This can have strong practical benefits in properly securing the large number of personal photos currently shared on the internet.
 Moreover, our method is potential to be utilized as a metric for evaluating the robustness of CoSOD methods.